 Cyber security is the business of protecting computers, complex networks, and the information stored on them, from unauthorized nefarious access.
 Protection is especially critical for government agencies, the military, medical facilities, and any institution that stores sensitive, personal, or classified information about others, about its finances and workings, or about national security.

 In a 2013 Senate hearing, US intelligence officials warned that the most serious threat to national security is not terrorism but cyber attacks.
 As our lives have become more digitized with increasingly sophisticated electronic devices on which we routinely store and access highly sensitive information, that threat has increased exponentially.

-With the sophistication and ease-of-access of modern electronic devices come equally sophisticated malicious intruders who can operate in deep shadow from anywhere in the world using state-of-the-art intrusion techniques.
-They have the ability to disrupt services upon which millions of people depend – upon which the economy and national security depend.
+With the sophistication and ease of access of modern electronic devices come equally sophisticated malicious intruders who can operate in deep shadow from anywhere in the world using state-of-the-art intrusion techniques.
+They can disrupt services upon which millions of people depend – upon which the economy and national security depend.
 They have the ability to access information and systems and use them to destroy lives, businesses, whole economies, and entire governments.

 The problem of cyber attacks is so pervasive and critical that the government has tasked the DHS with combating cyber crime through its many divisions dedicated solely to this task.

 In response to the critical threat of cyber crime, the DHS has also launched the “Stop.
 Think.
 Connect” campaign to promote cyber security.
 Government and educational institutions and non-profit organizations that serve law-enforcement professionals, entrepreneurs, small and mid-sized businesses, critical infrastructure, and individual members may join.
 Members collaborate to share cyber security resources and tips, promote cyber security topics on social media, train law-enforcement personnel, host cyber security awareness events, provide public access to cyber security resources, and conduct school presentations.